Cavalier poet: Characteristics

 Cavalier poetry is closely linked to the Royalist cause in that the main intent of their poetry was to glorify the crown.
 In this way, cavalier poetry is often grouped in a political category of poetry.
 While most of the poetry written by these cavalier poets does advocate the cause of the monarchy in some way, not all of the writers we now consider cavalier poets knew that they fell under this categorization during their lifetime.
 Cavalier poetry began to be recognized as its own genre with the beginning of the English Civil War in 1642 when men began to write in defense of the crown.
 However, authors like Thomas Carew and Sir John Suckling died years before the war began, yet are still classified as cavalier poets for the political nature of their poetry.
 Once the conflict began between the monarchy and the rebellious parliament, the content of the poetry became much more specifically aimed at upholding Royalist ideals.
 These men were considered by many to write in a nostalgic tone in that their work promoted the principles and practices of the monarchy that was under philosophical and, eventually, literal attack.

 There was also a celebration of the monarchy of Charles I among the cavalier poets.
-Jonson in particular celebrated ideas of common sense, duty, moderation, propriety, and elegance (the which he also practiced).
+Jonson in particular celebrated ideas of common sense, duty, moderation, propriety, and elegance (which he also practiced).
 These ideas did not belong to the ancients but rather belonged to the court and to England.
 In this way although the cavaliers embraced the old ways of thinking from the ancients, they also incorporated their own ideas and thoughts into their poetry.
 This made their writings applicable for the era they were writing in and also portrayed the greatness of the crown and of Charles.

 Other characteristics of cavalier poetry were the metaphor and fantasy.